M-delRio/Location-API/README.md

 ```

 ## 2. Query ​moments that relate to a specific event
 The *event field* requires an **id** argument.
 This argument, a string, is used to target an Event.
-All Moments that relate to the target Event (that occurred within the timeframe of the Event) are returned.
+All Moments that relate to the target Event (moments that occurred within the timeframe of the Event) are returned.

 ```
 query{
-  momentsByEvent(id: "5f2b94ce639af760fb9fdbf9") {
+  momentsByEvent(id: "5f31d86b4819b14b95ea36c8") {
     _id
     start
     end